About Prostate Cancer

 To this day, doctors remain unsure as to why the cells in the prostate begin to mutate and then accumulate.
 However, we do know some risk factors that can increase the chances of developing prostate cancer:

 - Age – Risk of prostate cancer increases with age.

 - Race – As is the case in several forms of cancer, black men face greater risk of prostate cancer compared to other men of different races.
-They’re also more likely to have an aggressive form of metastatic cancer.
+They’re also more likely to have an aggressive form of cancer.

 - Obesity – Most every form of cancer has a link between unhealthy weight and cancer.
 Obese patients diagnosed with prostate cancer typically will have a more aggressive version of the disease as well.